 Charcoal’s incredible variety of uses extends inside the body, too.
 “It’s a total super-hero ingredient,” Lindstrom says.
 “I’m seeing it pop up all over in skincare now, but I’ve been using it since childhood.
 It’s pretty magical internally—perfect for an upset stomach.
 When you send your animals to the vet with stomach issues or poisoning, they are given charcoal tablets!”

-Drinking it in juice cleanses (dirty lemon makes drinkable formulas for skin and detox that consist mainly of pure lemon juice, activated charcoal, and water) or taking it in capsule form (like the Country Life capsules, below) can have health benefits including glowier skin, decreasing gas and/or bloat, and even lessening hangover symptoms—but it’s important to take (or drink) only as directed.
+Drinking it in juice cleanses (Dirty Lemon makes drinkable formulas for skin and detox that consist mainly of pure lemon juice, activated charcoal, and water; and there’s a goop recipe here) or taking it in capsule form can have health benefits including glowier skin, decreasing gas and/or bloat, and even lessening hangover symptoms—but it’s important to take (or drink) only as directed.
 Overdo it and you strip your body of vital nutrients—the stuff is that powerful.
 Charcoal can also affect the absorption of drugs you’re taking, so definitely be clear on what’s the right amount for you to ingest.
 “Although activated charcoal can be a useful detoxifier, it is important to use only when needed as its powerful binding abilities can lead to vitamin and nutrient deficiencies if used long-term,” says Dr. Frank Lipman, founder of Be Well and the Eleven Eleven Wellness Center in New York, as well as the author of four health books, most recently 10 Reasons You Look Old and Get Fat.